Path partial groups: Path partial groups

 \section{Path partial groups}

-In this section, we discuss how the algebraic structure of the partial group associated to a decorated undirected graph (Definition \ref{def:DM}) is related to path concatenation within $G$ in a way that resembles the path algebra corresponding to a directed graph.
+In this section, we discuss how the algebraic structure of the partial group associated to a decorated undirected graph (Definition \ref{def:DM}) is related to path concatenation in the path algebra corresponding to a quiver.
 The main difference is that in the path algebra two non-composable paths multiply to $0$, while in our construction such a product does not exist.
 We first consider the following functor,

 So a graph is sent to itself decorated with the group $\Z_2$ on each vertex.
 On morphisms, the graph homomorphism $f_G\colon G\to G'$ is sent to the morphism

 Below we prove that the category $\Graphs$ embeds into the category $\InjPart$.